Failure To Protect

 Dre couldn’t seem to pull his eyes away.
 Despite an innate seductiveness, the woman still managed to carry herself with the spit-shine polish of a CEO.
 If professionalism had a smell, she would reek.

-“Erika had a meeting in Irvine and asked me to drop her off.”
+“Erika had an early meeting in Irvine and asked me to drop her off.”

-Dre shifted his weight from one foot to the other.
-It was rare for someone—especially a female—to make him feel this degree of uneasiness.
-“I’m sorry, I didn’t get your name.”
+Dre ran a hand over his shaved head.
+Rarely did anybody—especially a female—make him feel this degree of uneasiness.
+“I’m sorry.
+I didn’t get your name.”

 He should’ve guessed.
 A sister with a little power.

 “I’ll be dropping Bailey off and picking her up from time to time,” Dre said, anxious for the chick to move out of his way so he could go after Bailey.
-“Erika just got a big promotion.
-So her job’s a lot more demanding now.”
+“Erika got a big promotion.
+Her job’s a lot more demanding now.”